pragsmike/PromptCritical/docs/RISKS.md

 **Risk**: As population size or the number of generations grows, API costs from the `vary` and `evaluate` commands could quickly become prohibitive.

 **Mitigation**:
 - Implement cost budgets and tracking per-experiment.
-The upcoming `evolve` command will include a `--max-cost` flag.
+The `evolve` command includes a `--max-cost` flag.
 - Use cheaper models in the `vary` step by configuring them in `evolution-parameters.edn`, reserving more expensive models for the `evaluate` step.
-- Develop "surrogate critics" (cheaper models or heuristics) to pre-filter prompts before a full evaluation contest.
+- Develop "surrogate critics" (cheaper models or heuristics) to pre-filter prompts before a full evaluation contest. (v0.5 Milestone)
 - Implement early-stopping rules based on cost thresholds.

 ## 4. **Data Leakage in Evaluation**